Script / Screenplay

 Note: The goal of this scene is to introduce the tree

-association.
-This will help homeowners decide whether to hire a professional or
+This will help homeowners decide whether to hire a professional or do the work

 Removes face shield.
 SEES Jess